CERTCC/Vultron/docs/reference/formal_protocol/worked_example.md

 The sequence shown here is intended to be consistent with the previous discussion surrounding default embargo strategies in §[\[sec:default_embargoes\]](#sec:default_embargoes){reference-type="ref" reference="sec:default_embargoes"}.
-One might think of this as the "Yes-And" rule for embargo negotiations.[^3]
+One might think of this as the "Yes-And" rule for embargo negotiations.

 ```mermaid
 sequenceDiagram